tangjm/data-engineering-notes/Talend/basics/basics.md

 You can build jobs that run on Windows, Linux and in Docker containers.
 Build a job as an executable that can run on Windows or Linux or as a Docker image.
+When building a job, the 'Override parameters' values' button lets you update, add or remove context parameters and values of the Job context you selected in the list.

 Docker
 - The Daemon is the the docker component that manages containers